 PDU requirements for PMP, PgMP, PMI-PBA, and PfMP

 PMP PDU requirement for certification holders is to collect 60 PDUs through a maximum of 25 Giving Back PDUs and a minimum of 35 Education PDUs.
-The 35 Education PDUs also has another limitation of reporting at least 8 technical project management PDUs as well as limitation of reporting at least 8 strategic and business management PDUs and also a limitation of reporting at least 8 Leadership PDUs.
+The 35 Education PDUs also has another limitation of reporting at least 8 Ways of Working project management PDUs as well as limitation of reporting at least 8 Business Acumen PDUs and also a limitation of reporting at least 8 Power Skills PDUs.
 At the same time, reporting a maximum of 8 PDUs for working as a professional / practitioner of the giving back PDU category.

 The same concept applies to PgMP PDU requirements for certification holders to collect 60 PDUs through a maximum of 25 Giving Back PDUs and a minimum of 35 Education PDUs.
-With the same distribution of education PDUs across talent triangle minimum of 8 leadership PDUs, 8 Technical PM PDUs, and 8 Business management PDUs.
+With the same distribution of education PDUs across talent triangle minimum of 8 Power Skills PDUs, 8 Ways of Working PM PDUs, and 8 Business management PDUs.
 As well as the limit of reporting a maximum of 8 PDUs for working as a professional / practitioner of the giving back PDU category.
 This also applies to PfMP and PMI-PBA certifications holders.

 PDU requirements for PMI-ACP, PMI-RMP, PMI-SP

 While the renewal cycle stays the same, these certifications have different requirements for maintenance PDUs.
 PMI only requires 30 PDUs to maintain PMI-ACP, PMI-RMP, PMI-SP certifications instead of 60 PDUs.
 The PDUs distribution is the same for all of these certifications across both education and giving back to profession categories.
 Accordingly, PMI requires certification holders to report a maximum of 12 Giving Back PDUs and a minimum of 18 Education PDUs.
-The distribution of education PDUs between talent triangle skills is a minimum of 4 leadership PDUs as well as a minimum of 4 Technical PM PDUs and a minimum of 4 strategic and Business management PDUs.
+The distribution of education PDUs between talent triangle skills is a minimum of 4 Power Skills PDUs as well as a minimum of 4 Ways of Working PM PDUs and a minimum of 4 Business Acumen PDUs.
 While setting a limit of a maximum of 4 PDUs for reporting working as a professional / practitioner of the giving back PDU category.

 How can I earn PMP PDU to Renew PMP certification?